NomicFoundation/hardhat/docs/guides/create-task.md

 Positional and variadic parameters don't have to be named, and have the usual restrictions of a programming language:

-- No parameter can follow a variadic one
+- No positional parameter can follow a variadic one
 - Required/mandatory parameters can't follow an optional one.

 Failing to follow these restrictions will result in an exception being thrown when loading Buidler.

 #### Type validations

 Buidler takes care of validating and parsing the values provided for each parameter.
-You can declare the type of a parameter, and Buidler will get the CLI strings and convert it into your desired type.
+You can declare the type of a parameter, and Buidler will get the CLI strings and convert them into your desired type.
 If this conversion fails, it will print an error message explaining why.

 A number of types are available in the Config DSL through a `types` object.
 This object is injected into the global scope before processing your `buidler.config.js`, but you can also import it explicitly with `const { types } = require("@nomiclabs/buidler/config")` and take advantage of your editor's autocomplete.